Tourism statistics - intra-EU tourism flows

 Data on type of destination is transmitted to Eurostat every three years.
 The first data transmission took place in 2014 for the reference year 2013.
 For this variable, multiple answer possibilities are allowed.
 In case of a trip involving several destinations, it should refer to the entire trip and not only to the main destination of the trip.

-The EU is a major tourist destination, with five Member States among the world’s top ten destinations for holidaymakers, according to UNWTO data.
+The EU is a major tourist destination, with five Member States (France, Spain, Italy, Germany and the United Kingdom) among the world’s top ten destinations for holidaymakers, according to UNWTO data.
 Tourism is an important activity in the EU which has the potential to contribute towards employment and economic growth, as well as to development in rural, peripheral or less-developed areas.
 These characteristics drive the demand for reliable and harmonised statistics within this field, as well as within the wider context of regional policy and sustainable development policy areas.

 Further Eurostat information